 If you were to believe the media and popular TV culture, you’d think that adultery and divorce went hand in hand in the UK.
 In fact, prior to April 2022, adultery was used as the reason for the breakdown of just 10% of marriages in England and Wales.

-Since the introduction of no-fault divorce, however, couples no longer need to use adultery as a reason for their divorce.
-By removing the need to assign blame, no fault divorce aims to dramatically reduce conflict and encourage more amicable divorces.
+Since the introduction of no fault divorce, however, couples no longer need to use adultery as a reason for their divorce.
+Even if an instance of adultery has occurred, there is no need to reference this when making a divorce application.
+By removing the need to assign blame to either party, no fault divorce aims to dramatically reduce conflict and encourage more amicable divorces.

 What is adultery?